haskellfoundation/HaskellSchool/en/lessons/basics/containers.md

 theoretically contain an arbitrary number of items, the reality is that the Haskell Report only requires up to 15-tuples and GHC comes with support for 62-tuples.
 We will focus on the 2-tuple since Haskell has good built in support for them.
-However, if you are interested this is what an 8-tuple looks like
+Here is an example of a tuple with 8 fields.

 ```haskell
 ghci> :t ('0', '1', '2', '3', '4', '5', '6', "8-tuple")